NeAleks18/RiotOff/README.md

 # Hi, I’m [RiotOff]!
-## On GitHub i showcasing some codes or other.
+## On GitHub i showcasing codes, sites and otherr.

 - My hobbies is Motion Design, Graphics Design, Web-Making, Games and more.